 The director of the Oman Semester is the Rev. Justin Meyers, an ordained pastor in the Reformed Church in America.
 He is also presently the acting director of the Al Amana Center, an ecumenical center dedicated to fostering a relationship of understanding and cooperation between religions which builds on a century of positive relations between the Reformed Church and the Omani government and its hospitable people.

 The country of Oman, like most of the other small Arabian Gulf states, is a peaceful society where violent crime is almost non-existent (far less prevalent than even smaller sized American cities).
 It should not be confused with other states in the region, like Syria or Iraq where violent upheavals have unfortunately colored peoples' perceptions of the whole region.

-Here is an article that describes the situation in Oman:
+Click HERE to read an article from the TIMES OF OMAN that describes the situation in Oman.

 Christian - Muslim Relations – 4 credits

 Explores what it means to be a person of faith in a multi-faith world, and how to enter confidently into relationships with people of another faith.
 Academic application: Cross-cultural General Education requirement; Equivalent for REL 385 (Religion majors)